TriAnLe171/Meme_Recommendation_Project/Readme.md

 - For Jupyter Notebooks, unzip the files in "zipped_CSV_files" folder and extract to the current working directory (/Meme_Recommendation_Final).
 - For Python files, except for "server.py", they are implementations of the methodologies that I used in this project, please feel free to adjust it for your own purposes.
 You will need to create a "API_keys.py" and input your Gemini API key "key_gemini = # YOUR_API_KEY" there.
 - For index.html, feel free to use it as reference for your web interface.
+- **Please notice**: Without the meme dataset, the framework cannot operate.
+Please contact the author for the access to the dataset.

 ## 👤 About the Author